Abhi-Siripurapu/blog/content/Bioconverters and making AI useful.md

 ### Taking AI Predictions to the Bench

-With the AI's top-performing plasmid designs, I synthesized these plasmids and introduced them into *E. coli* via electroporation.
+With the model's top-performing plasmid designs, I synthesized these plasmids and introduced them into *E. coli* via electroporation.
 Each plasmid was tested under controlled conditions in a **bioreactor** to measure ethanol output and bacterial survival.

 The AI-predicted plasmids performed exactly as expected.
 One particular design—featuring the adaptive promoter and shifted gene positions—yielded **25% more ethanol** than the baseline pUC-pdc-adh plasmid and extended bacterial survival by **30%**.